huayuheh/testing-pi/midterm/README.md

   process.exit();
 });
 ```
 Test the motion sensor connecting to the raspberry PI correctly.
 And when the sensor detects motion it sends the signal back to the pi.

+##### Motion Sensor with camera